Loans for Unemployed Workers

 Pawnbrokers are another loan source for the unemployed.
 They are different than title loan companies because you do not have to give up the item until you pay the loan back.
 If you have no income whatsoever, this may be the best option for you.
 Whatever you choose to bring in will be appraised, usually for a lot less than it's actual worth.
 They will offer you a loan for half of it, give or take, depending on individual pawn shops.
 If you do not pay back the loan plus interest or seek continuation of that loan, they will keep the item to pay it off.

 Your credit will not be affected if you have to default on the loan.

 Many payday loan locations will accept proof of unemployment, disability or alimony (or other sources of regular income) instead of paychecks.
-They are only concerned with proof of some sort of money going into an account in preparation for the day loan payment is due.
+They are only concerned with evidence of some money going into an account in preparation for the day loan payment is due.
 Payday loans are short-term and are expensive, but are an option when money is tight and needed immediately.

 Some lenders will offer loans to the unemployed without a lot of documentation or proof of regular income if you can put a substantial amount of money down (25% or more).
 Talk to various lenders (public and private) about using current sums as a payment for a potential loan.